 We’ve all got a triangle of tresses on our private parts.
 Yes, we’re talking about pubic hair, folks.
 Consider this your go-to guide on how to safely trim the bushes — or let them grow out blemish-free.

-If you’re on pube patrol, you’re dealing with some of your most sensitive parts so it pays to do a little preparation before diving in with sharp objects.
-A careful routine can prevent irritation, razor burn, and injury.
+If you’re on pube patrol, it pays to do a little preparation before diving in with sharp objects.
+The pubic area is sensitive, so a proper routine may help you prevent irritation, razor burn, and injury.

 Clean your tools

 Keep a separate grooming kit for your bits.
 Multitasking with tools you’ve used on other parts of your body can introduce infection.
 Before each use, soak your implements in a disinfectant such as Barbicide for at least 10 minutes, or clean them thoroughly with rubbing alcohol.
 Make sure your scissors or razors have sharp blades.

 Trim excess hair before you shave, shape, or tidy

 If you’ve got a long, thick thatch going on, cut the hair to about a quarter inch.
 This step helps you avoid razor or trimmer clog.
 You’ll also gain a better view of your skin and direction of hair growth, which will help prevent accidents.

 Bathe before grooming